Code of Conduct Incident Response Procedure and Enforcement Guidelines

 The following is a summary of the steps the Code of Conduct Committee takes when responding to an incident reported via the incident report form.
 More detailed information is also provided below the summary.

-- The Staff Liaison determines whether the Termed Suspension Checklist should be employed or other actions taken.
+The Core Team Liaison determines whether the Termed Suspension Checklist should be employed or other actions taken.

 When a report is received, any one of the Code of Conduct committee members will reply to the reporter to confirm receipt.
 This reply will be sent within 24 hours of the incident being reported, and the CoCc will strive to respond much more quickly than that.